1j01/tiamblia-game/README.md

 But this is happening.

 <!--
+drag with the middle mouse button to pan the view
+	(with momentum, wee!)
+zoom towards the mouse with mousewheel

 while editing an entity
 	drag outside of the entity to select points (w/ a selection box) double click outside of the entity to stop editing the entity